MrLoh/thesis-davidson/manuscript.md

 Turing clearly describes the imitation game as a test that defines a special *class of computers*, but not as one that defines thinking/intelligence.
 It is also implicit that he sees the *ability to communicate* as quintessential for human-like intellectual abilities.

 The quotation also gives a simplified version of the test, in so far as it removes the second human player.
 While this might be limiting for a quantitative analysis, it ensures the focus on the main question and removes any undue emphasis on strategy.
 Davidson proposes the same simplification in his discussion [-@Davidson:1990tt].
-He goes even further in proposing that "the interrogator [...should simply] be asked to decide whether or not the object is thinking" [-@Davidson:1990tt, p.
+He goes even further in proposing that since "we might count an object as thinking even if it were easily distinguishable from a person. [...T]he interrogator [...should simply] be asked to decide whether or not the object is thinking" [-@Davidson:1990tt, p.
 81].
 If we assume that any bias against the object's ability to think can be removed (which makes sense for this philosophical discussion), this seems to be the clearest expression of Turing's idea.
 Therefore, I will follow Davidson and refer to this simplified version in the following.

 [^intelligence]: The term 'intelligence' is adopted here purely in reference to Artificial Intelligence.
 Turing mostly uses the term 'thinking' and Davidson [-@Davidson:1995ct] mostly uses the term 'rationality' to refer to the concept that this thesis is concerned with.
-I will introduce and explicate the term intellectual competence for this concept in [section 4.1](#linguistic-competence).
+I will introduce and explicate the term intellectual competence for this concept in \autoref{linguistic-competence}.

-## Relevance of the Test and the Turing Principle
+## Relevance of the Test and the Turing Principle {#relevance}